Find Affordable College Courses

 28% Women

 The 7th most popular school in the country for engineering majors who are seeking their master's degree is Old Dominion University.
 Roughly 24,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $7,029 per year, while in-state graduate students, on average, pay $10,207 per year.
-During the 2020-2021 academic year, 81 people received their master's degree in engineering from Old Dominion.
-About 28% of this group were women, and 31% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $7,590 per year, while in-state graduate students, on average, pay $11,016 per year.
+During the most recent year for which we have data, 81 people received their master's degree in engineering from Old Dominion.
+Of these students, 28% were women and 34% were members of underrepresented racial-ethnic groups.
+Data shows that Old Dominion graduates that hold this degree go on to make a median salary of $102,396.

 #7